 Ensete species like the snow banana tree are known for being much more difficult to propagate than their banana (Musa) relatives.
 Trying to do it from cuttings or division can be exceptionally tricky.

 Snow banana trees are best grown from seeds.
-They should be soaked in warm water for around 48 hours.
+The seeds should be soaked in warm water for around 48 hours.
 If you don't have a propagator, you can place them on top of a warm radiator, or just make sure you regularly change or top up the water.

 Sown seeds benefit from being sealed inside a bag or placed in a consistently damp paper towel to keep the humidity high.
-They appreciate daytime temperatures above 77 degrees Fahrenheit and positioning them on a well-lit windowsill can be a good idea.
+They appreciate daytime temperatures above 77 degrees Fahrenheit.
+Positioning them on a well-lit windowsill can be a good idea.

 The seeds can take at least three months to germinate and should be well-spaced.

 There have been reports of this species surviving the winter months outside in zone 7b, providing they have appropriate protection.
 To ensure success, heavy mulching and wrapping of the plant leaves and body would be required.
 If you're expecting frost, bring your Snow Banana Tree into an appropriate indoor space to ensure a better chance of survival.